Skip to main content

 Working with documents

-Click any document to open it in a modal with three tabs:
+Click any document to open it in a modal with a mode selector.
+Available modes depend on document type and context.

 The text representation of the document—this is what the agent sees and works with.
 You can edit the text directly here.